BeranSantur/user-management-api/README.md

 USER MANAGEMENT API

 --What is its function
 This application is a back-end app for a user management website.
-It does necessary crud operations via connection local mysql database.
+It does necessary crud operations via connecting the local mysql database.

 --How to run this applicaiton
 In order to run this application you need to install mysql to your computer if you don't have it.
 After installation You have to setup database on your local device.
-You can follow instructions. in user-management-api -> src -> main -> resources -> sql_instructions.
-Also you need to create your own application.yaml under resources and enter there your name user and required info.
+You can follow the instructions on .sql file . in user-management-api -> src -> main -> resources -> sql_instructions.
+Also you need to create your own application.yaml under resources and enter there your info to connect local database.

 --Tech stack
 I used spring boot for this back end application.
 And used sql2o library to connect to database.
 Also I used swagger 3